changeprasant/Jedis/Getting-started.md

 You can store the pool somewhere statically, it is thread-safe.

 JedisPoolConfig includes a number of helpful Redis-specific connection pooling defaults.
-For example, Jedis with JedisPoolConfig will close a connection after 300 seconds if it has not been returned.
+JedisPool is based on Commons Pool 2, so you may want to have a look at Commons Pool's configuration.
+Please see http://commons.apache.org/proper/commons-pool/apidocs/org/apache/commons/pool2/impl/GenericObjectPoolConfig.html for more details.

 You use it by: